awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-getendpoint.md

 ## The Scenario<a name="emc-example-getendpoint-scenario"></a>

 In this example, you use a Node\.js module to call MediaConvert and retrieve your account\-specific endpoint\.
-You can retrieve your endpoint URL from the service default endpoint and so do not yet need your acccount\-specific endpoint\.
+You can retrieve your endpoint URL from the service default endpoint and so do not yet need your account\-specific endpoint\.
 The code uses the SDK for JavaScript to retrieve this endpoint by using this method of the MediaConvert client class:
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaConvert.html#describeEndpoints-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/MediaConvert.html#describeEndpoints-property)

 ## Prerequisite Tasks<a name="emc-example-getendpoint-prerequisites"></a>